trinker/gofastr/README.md

 ============

-Functions typically fall into the task category of matrix (1) creation & (2) manipulating.
+Functions typically fall into the task category of matrix (1) *creation* & (2) *manipulating*.
 The main functions, task category, & descriptions are summarized in the table below:

 <table>
 <thead>